Use this form to give us your feedback or report any problems you experienced finding information on our Website.

 The Fund maintained its strategy of investing in short-term, liquid government and government-sponsored enterprise (GSE) securities, including agency discount notes, Treasury notes, repurchase agreements collateralized by Treasury and GSE securities, and overnight cash deposits.

 Rates on discount notes with maturities of six months and less issued by the Federal National Mortgage Association (Fannie Mae), the Federal Home Loan Mortgage Corporation (Freddie Mac), and the Federal Home Loan Banks (FHLBs) remain historically low.
-During the last weeks of the third quarter, discount note yields were depressed due to lack of supply.
-Through the third quarter of 2013, the effective fed funds rate ranged between 0.06% to 0.11%, remaining in the lower half of the policy range of 0 to 0.25%.
+Over the quarter, 3-month discount note rates rose slightly from 0.04% to 0.07%, while the effective fed funds rate ranged between 0.06% to 0.11%, remaining in the lower half of the policy range of 0 to 0.25%.

-The Fund's yield to maturity at the end of the third quarter was 0.06%, compared with 0.07% at the end of the second quarter of 2013.
-Cash comprised approximately 35% of the portfolio and was invested in collateralized repurchase agreements that mature at the start of each business day.
-The average maturity was 52 days at the end of the third quarter, an increase of one day from the average maturity at the end of the second quarter of 2013 and the target maturity profile of the portfolio.
+The Fund's yield to maturity at the end of the fourth quarter was 0.07%, compared with 0.06% at the end of the third quarter of 2013.
+Cash comprised approximately 34% of the portfolio and was invested in collateralized repurchase agreements that mature at the start of each business day.
+The average maturity was 52 days at the end of the fourth quarter, unchanged from the average maturity at the end of the third quarter of 2013 and the target maturity profile of the portfolio.

 Please refer to www.lordabbett.com under the "Portfolio" tab for a complete list of holdings of the Fund, including the securities discussed above.